JpEncausse/SARAH-Documentation/markdown/en/faq.md

 * Show SARAH to friends
 * Build new plugins

+You want to contribute to this documentation?
+[Go to the Github repository](https://github.com/JpEncausse/SARAH-Documentation/tree/gh-pages).

 ### How to find someone to help me?

 Check the [Google+ group](https://plus.google.com/u/0/communities/105964514508504667709) and you'll probably find someone to help.